reggietorres/ASMARA/CONTRIBUTING.md

 ## How to Make an Issue

-When you encounter a bug, have a feature request, or have a question, please follow these guidelines to help maintainers and the community understand and address your issue effectively.
+When you encounter a bug, have a feature request, or have a question, please follow these guidelines to help maintainers understand and address your issue effectively.

 ### Before Submitting an Issue

 1. **Search for Duplicates**: Before submitting a new issue, please search the [issues](https://github.com/A-c0rN/ASMARA/issues) to see if a similar issue has already been reported.
 If a duplicate is found, you can add your comments to the existing issue.

-2. **Check the Documentation**: Ensure that your question or problem is not addressed in the project's documentation or README.

 ### Submitting an Issue

-1. **Choose the Right Template**: If available, use the issue template that best matches your issue type.
-This helps maintainers understand the context of your issue.

-2. **Provide Detailed Information**: When submitting an issue, provide as much detail as possible.
+1. **Provide Detailed Information**: When submitting an issue, provide as much detail as possible.
 This includes:
    - A clear and descriptive title.
    - A detailed description of the issue, including steps to reproduce, expected behavior, and actual behavior.
    - Any relevant code snippets, error messages, or screenshots.
    - Information about your environment (e.g., operating system, Python version, etc.).

-3. **Follow the Issue Submission Guidelines**: Ensure that your issue submission adheres to the project's guidelines.
-This might include specific formatting or content requirements.

 ### After Submitting an Issue